-Veterans with service dogs can greatly benefit from their support.
-Our purpose at PAVE is to help more Veterans access the benefits of service dogs.
-By offering customized training and lifetime support, we make a tangible and significant difference in the lives of Veterans.
+Service dogs provide immense support for Veterans to improve their quality of life.
+PAVE exists to assist more Veterans in obtaining the benefits of service dogs.
+We make a significant impact on the lives of Veterans by providing personalized training and ongoing support.
 Are you a Veteran looking to regain independence?
 Contact us today.

 Could You Benefit From A PAVE Service Dog?

 Veteran with psychological or physical disabilities may experience a variety of chronic and complex symptoms, including anxiety, social difficulties, depression, and nightmares.
 A PAVE service dog can complete specialized tasks for Veterans to improve their quality of life.
 PAVE service dogs have been proven to be able to do everything from completing simple tasks to supporting veterans facing difficult situations.

 - You can improve your sleep quality.

 - Lower symptoms of PTSD, MST, anxiety, and depression

 - Reduce your need for medication

 - Enhance the Veteran's quality of life and positive outlook